andyd0/wiki-crawler/README.md

 ### Percentage of Pages that Lead to Philosophy

-To get the percentage of pages that lead to Philosophy, 500 crawls were processed while not ingoring invalid pages.
+To get the percentage of pages that lead to Philosophy, 500 crawls were processed while not ignoring invalid pages.
 The stats...

 * Valid paths: 445
 * Invalid paths: 55